dask/distributed/docs/source/spans.rst

 - you may be in a multitenancy setup, where part of the load on the cluster was not originated by your client code.

-In these situations, it may be useful to attach arbitrary tags to your workflow, or segments of it.
+In these situations, it may be useful to attach meaningful tags to your workflow, or segments of it.
 To do so, you should use the :func:`span` context manager inside the client code.